-11.4.2 Emergency Operations Center (EOC) Liaisons
+11.4.3 Emergency Operations Center (EOC) Liaisons

-Depending upon the severity of an event and the needs of the various municipalities across the service territory, EOC Liaisons may stay in contact remotely with the local EOC or may be deployed directly to county, city, and/or state EOCs (when opened and staffing is requested by the municipality).
+Depending upon the severity of an event and the needs of the various municipalities across the service territory, EOC Liaisons may be deployed directly to town, county, city, and/or state EOCs (when opened and staffing is requested).
 EOC Liaisons work with municipal officials to provide support and local access to outage information, crew assignments, restoration prioritization, and ETRs for each locality.
-See Appendix F for additional information on EOC and municipalities served.
-EOC Liaisons will also report out on any PSEG Long Island community outreach locations activated for dry ice distribution (see Section 12.4.3).
-These sites are typically existing PSEG Long Island customer walk-in centers.
+EOC Liaisons will also report out on any PSEG Long Island community outreach locations activated for dry ice distribution (see Section 12.4.4).
+These sites may be at existing PSEG Long Island customer walk-in centers, or in community centers where extensive outages have occurred.

-The EOC Liaison acts as the interface between county, city, or state EOCs and PSEG Long Island personnel providing two-way communications of status updates and situational awareness.
+The EOC Liaison acts as the interface between town, county, city, or state EOCs and PSEG Long Island personnel providing two-way communications of status updates and situational awareness.
 EOC Liaisons coordinate all PSEG Long Island requests for assistance, resources, and/or actions with the appropriate agency liaison assigned to the EOC (i.e., NYS Division of Homeland Security & Emergency Services (DHSES), NYS Department of Transportation (DOT), County and State Police Departments, Department of Public Works (DPW), and Fire Rescue Emergency Services Organizations).
 EOC Liaisons may reach out to the District Managers and/or CICs in the divisions in order to facilitate escalations and obtain operational updates.